On Jordan-H\"older series of some locally analytic representations: The functor and its properties

 The middle row is obviously exact.
 The first row coincides by definition with the sequence

-A simple computation shows that it is right exact.
-Hence our functor $\cF^G_P$ is in particular left exact.
-So all we have to show by using the snake lemma is to prove that the columns of the diagram are exact.
-For simplicity of notation, we consider the middle column.
-We abbreviate $\frd=\frd_2$ and $W=W_2$.
+The following argumentation shows that it is exact on the right.
+Indeed, the functor $D(G)\otimes_{U(\frg,P} (\cdot)$ is right exact and, by coadmissibility, yields strict $K$-linear maps.
+By the theorem of Hahn-Banach it follows that our functor $\cF^G_P$ is in particular left exact.
+So all we have to show by using the snake lemma applied to the last two rows is to prove that the columns of the diagram are exact.
+Exemplarily, we consider the middle column and abbreviate $\frd=\frd_2$ resp. $W=W_2$.
 The submodule $\frd$ is again an object of the category $\cO^\frp_\alg$.
 Thus we have a short exact sequence